1. Answers

 Summary

-In this guide, we created an IAM role with permissions to access AWS Secrets Manager.
-We then attached this role to an EC2 instance, allowing the instance to securely retrieve secrets from Secrets Manager.
-This method ensures that sensitive information is not hardcoded into the instance, enhancing security.
+In this guide, we successfully created an IAM role with the necessary permissions to access AWS Secrets Manager and attached it to an EC2 instance.
+This setup allows the instance to securely retrieve secrets from Secrets Manager without embedding sensitive information directly into the instance, thereby enhancing security and maintaining best practices for credential management.

 Deploy this code